SwayaanTechnologies/JavaScript/README.md

 **2.Composite Data Types**:

+A data type is known as a composite data type when it represents a number of similar or different data under a single declaration of variable i.e., a data type that has multiple values grouped together.
+There are mainly three types of composite data types named as below −

 * **Object**: Represents a collection of key -value pairs.

     Example:`let person = { name: "John", age: 30 };`